Reading time: 7 minutes

 - Whether the adviser has been subject to disciplinary action by ASIC

 - The name and number of the Australian Financial Services (AFS) licence holder who employs or authorises them to provide advice

 - Details about who owns or controls the licence holder.

-This might seem like a dry and uninteresting list, but it could potentially save you a lot of money so don’t be tempted to skip this stage.
+This might seem like a dry and uninteresting list, but it could potentially save you a lot of money and heartache, so don’t be tempted to skip this stage.

 If you can’t find an adviser’s name on the register it means they are not operating under an AFS licence, so don’t do business with them.
 If anything goes wrong, you have no legal protection.

 Advisers’ websites typically present a positive, friendly face and it can be difficult to find any reference to fees or who owns the business.
 But if you scroll to the bottom of the screen, you should see a link to their financial services guide (FSG).
 If you can’t find it there, call and ask for a copy.